|Pittsburgh Natatorium, postcard early 1900s|

 |Scranton Republican, 12 November 1905|

-When completed in 1908, this second, updated version of the downtown Natatorium was the pride of the city.
-Phipps had first razed the original Natatorium and an adjacent building to make room for a 14-story steel structure known as the Manufacturer's Building.
-Phipps intended the building to serve for "storage and light manufacturing purposes" for its tenants.
+When completed in 1908 the second, updated version of the downtown Natatorium was the pride of Pittsburgh.
+Phipps had razed the original Natatorium and an adjacent building to make room for a 14-story steel structure known as the Manufacturer's Building.
+Phipps intended that building to serve for "storage and light manufacturing purposes" for its tenants.
 It joined its sisters along "Phipps Row" beside the raised railroad on Duquesne Way.
 All three monumental buildings in the center of the photo below (Fulton, Bessemer and Manufacturer's) were designed for Phipps by noted architect Grosvenor Atterbury.

 |Zoom of photo, circa 1910, Shorpy archive: "Pittsburgh waterfront, Allegheny River." showing Natatorium|

 In this photo, a large sign for the Natatorium can be seen atop the sturdy Manufacturer's Building.
 In fact, the four-story bathing complex is immediately behind that building; both have peaked roofs.
 The Natatorium had its own separate entrance but patrons could also enter from Duquesne Way via the Manufacturer's Building, as seen below.